smrt28/hispixel/README.md

 bindsym alt+y focus_z 6
 ```

-And you can also configure the tab colors.
+You can also configure the tab colors and names.
 ```
 z_color_0 = ""
 z_color_1 = "ff44ff aaaaff 44ffff ffff44 ff4444 44ff44"